differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-22-erlang-cluster-k8s-use-certs.md

 ```

 Tiny steps really helps at this point, because TLS (and particularly mutual TLS) is fiddly.
 It's a lot easier if you can
-identify precisely _what_ you just changed to break everything.
+identify precisely _what you just changed_ that broke everything.

 ## Server verification